BIAndrews/sshfail2kml/readme.md

 * Command line switches to overwrite defaults
 * Auto detect abuse email addresses for suspect IP addresses and log to SQL and JSON and KML outputs
 * SQLite/JSON/KML files saved in /var/lib/sshfail2kml by default
-* RHEL spec file for RPM creation
+* RPM noarch spec file for RPM creation with examples
+* Externalized settings in optional conf /etc file

 Requirements
 ------------